ejurasek00/Hashing_LLM_Debiasing/README.md

 # Meaningless is better: hashing bias-inducing words in LLM prompts improves performance in logical reasoning and statistical learning.
 ### Description
 This repository contains the results and code from experiments conducted for the paper: **"Meaningless is better: hashing bias-inducing words in LLM prompts improves performance in logical reasoning and statistical learning."**
-The repository is organized into multiple experiments, each containing results (in PDF or text format), and, where applicable, Python code used to process and compare the results.
+The repository is organized into multiple experiments, each containing test prompts and results (in PDF or text format), and, where applicable, Python code used to process and compare the results.
 ## Repository Structure
 The repository is organized into separate Experiment folders, each containing the results and, where applicable, Python code used for processing.
 The structure is as follows:
 ```